iankonradjohnson/BookDownloader/README.md

 - Windows: Uses the winshell library to move to Recycle Bin
 - Linux: Uses trash-cli if available, otherwise creates a .trash directory
 - Fallback: Creates a local .trash directory in the same folder as the archive

+## Progress Tracking

+BookDownloader provides detailed progress tracking throughout the download and extraction process:

+- **Overall progress**: Shows the total number of books being processed and current progress
+- **Download progress**: Individual progress bars for each file being downloaded, showing speed and ETA
+- **Extraction progress**: Detailed progress for archive extraction, showing file-by-file progress
+- **Trash confirmation**: Confirmation when archives are moved to trash after extraction

+This makes it easy to monitor long-running downloads of large book archives.